 The on-demand food delivery services are growing rapidly in the day today market and prove itself to be more effective to the customers.
 In a similar way, on-demand food delivery service jobs allow individuals to set their own hours, work at their own pace and make a living as an independent contractor.
-The modern consumer is less likely to cook and more likely to order their favorites from nearby restaurants while staying home.
+The modern user behaviour has changed over time in a way that they tend to order their favorite foods than cooking them.

-Initially, the current focus on convenience has created strong demand for web-based and mobile on-demand food delivery services.
-Customers are shifting from traditional phone-based ordering services to online platforms that allow them to order a wide range of cuisines from many restaurants all within one app or website.
-These on-demand delivery services also offer ratings and reviews of restaurants and allow customers to pay with a single tap on their smartphones and tablets.
-But while these food startups have attracted a great deal of attention from users and investors and have high valuations.
+These types of user behaviour change has created strong demand for web-based and mobile on-demand food delivery services.
+Customers changed from conventional phone call based ordering services to online platforms that allow them to order a wide range of foods from several restaurants all within one app or site.
+Most of the on-demand delivery services supply ratings and reviews of restaurants and allows the user to pay with a single tap on their mobile phones and tablets.
+Food delivery start-ups brought in a good deal of attention from customers and also investors and have actually developed higher valuations.

 Grubhub Inc. is an online and mobile food-ordering company that connects diners with local restaurants.
 Based in Chicago, the company has more than 14 million active diners and approximately 80,000 restaurant partners in over 1,600 cities across the United States and the United Kingdom.